Personal Power is a month-long transformation program by Tony Robbins.

 To people like me, he loses a lot of credibility.
 But to many other people, he just seems more Godlike.

 - Law of Attraction

-It’s been a while I listened to it, but Tony talks about the law of attraction.
+It’s been a while since I listened to it but, unluckily, Tony is an early peddler of the law of attraction.

 He tells the story of a couple who won the lottery, twice in a row, by acting as if they had already won it.

 That’s stuff that I don’t approve of and I would not recommend anyone to follow that path -either the blind belief in the law of attraction or focusing on winning the lottery instead of making through skills and dedication-.

 It’s been many years I first listened to it.